The World Stands by Ukraine: Fears about what a Ukraine loss could mean, Urge for Reasonable peace Talks

 “It is time to meet and talk.
 It is time to restore the territorial integrity of Ukraine and justice.”
 “Russia’s losses are so great that it will take several generations to recover,” said he.

-Zelensky stated in a video on the evening of March 18, that “the occupation forces were stopped in almost every direction” and that “the initial plan by the to invade Ukraine has failed.”
+Zelensky stated in a video on the evening of March 18, that “the occupation forces were stopped in almost every direction” and that “the initial plan by the Russian army to invade Ukraine has failed.”

 His speech followed Putin’s address to tens and thousands of Russians during an event commemorating eight years since the Crimea annexation.